MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/miscellaneous/chrome-behavior-affects-applications.md

 Chrome versions 78 and 79 betas have an improvement that delays the **SameSite:Lax** attribute enforcement for two minutes.
 However, using these versions for testing may mask other problems.
 Therefore, we recommend that you test by using Chrome version 80 by having specific flags enabled.
 Doing this can, at least, help you discover the effect so that you can determine your best plan.
 For more information, see the "[Testing guidelines](#testing-guidelines)" section.

-Microsoft Edge browser on Chromium is not affected by Chrome SameSite changes.
-You can see more information [here](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes).
+Microsoft Edge browser on Chromium (version 80) will not be affected by these SameSite changes.
+You can [read the Edge documentation](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes) to see the current plan for adopting this change.

 ## Recommendations